Romantic relationships – how to navigate them

 Romantic relationships can offer extreme highs but also extreme lows.
 In fact, there is a lot more that can go wrong these days.

 Online dating sites:

 People who regularly date online end up shifting the way they think about relationships, many shift without even realizing it.
-Potential partners become idealised and people’s expectations increase.
-This is normal humn behaviour when we are exposed to too much choice.
+Romantic relationships become idealised and people’s expectations increase.
+This is normal human behaviour when we are exposed to too much choice.
 We end up worrying that we are missing out on something and we can end up feeling we didn’t get the best choice possible.
 This leaves many online daters with a feeling of restlessness and affects people’s levels of commitment.

 Research shows that if you’re surrounded by an abundance of options, you typically end up less satisfied with your final decision than if you’d been given fewer options in the first place.

 Imagine that you live in a small village and you go to the one and only wine shop.
 There they have only 12 bottles of red wine.
 You pick out the best of the 12 bottles and go home satisfied with your choice – the best of the selection.
 Now imagine that you move to a big city and you go to the local wine shop.
 In this shop, there are one hundred bottles of red wine to choose from.
 If you picked out that same bottle of red, you might not feel quite as satsified with your purchase.
 This same process applies to dating.
 So, not only are we dealing with all the other challenges of romantic relationships such as possible lying, cheating, infidelity, deceit, selfishness and so on, we now also have to contend with more complicated dynamics that have arisen due to the availability of choice.
 Having too much choice feeds us the myth that there is always something better out there.
 This isn’t necessarily the case.

 Esther Perel focuses on romantic relationships and how online dating has changed the way we behave.
 We have become far too picky and this hinders our search for love.
 She says it’s impossible for one person to fulfil all your needs and I agree.